 InDesign documents can be quite tricky to translate if they are poorly structured by the original creator.
 This issue significantly increases the amount of work it takes to localize content, so much so that we even wrote a free e-book to help people optimize InDesign files for translation.

 If your company or your partners use these programs regularly, be sure to check out these free resources!

 Once you have a well-structured document, the next step is to translate it using a dedicated translation software such as Redokun.
-The software you need should have a workflow automation feature that maintains the document formatting for you (besides InDesign, check out how to translate Word documents, Excel spreadsheets, and PowerPoint presentations the right way).
+The software you need should have a workflow automation feature that maintains the document formatting for you (besides InDesign, check out how to translate Word documents, Excel spreadsheets, PowerPoint presentations, XML and html files the right way).

 Basically, after a translation is complete, the software automatically converts all the data into the same layout as the original document.
 This is especially useful for eliminating redundant work when translating the same document into several languages.